Exclusive-Microsoft warns thousands of cloud customers of exposed databases

 Because Microsoft cannot change those keys by itself, it emailed the customers Thursday telling them to create new ones.
 Microsoft agreed to pay Wiz $40,000 for finding the flaw and reporting it, according to an email it sent to Wiz.

+"We fixed this issue immediately to keep our customers safe and protected.
+We thank the security researchers for working under coordinated vulnerability disclosure," Microsoft told Reuters.

-Microsoft's email to customers said it has fixed the vulnerability and that there was no evidence the flaw had been exploited.
+Microsoft's email to customers said there was no evidence the flaw had been exploited.
 "We have no indication that external entities outside the researcher (Wiz) had access to the primary read-write key," the email said.

 “This is the worst cloud vulnerability you can imagine.
 It is a long-lasting secret,” Luttwak told Reuters.
 “This is the central database of Azure, and we were able to get access to any customer database that we wanted.”